mendix/docs/content/en/docs/catalog/consume/consume.md

 Data for external entities is in the database of the app that publishes the service, not in the consuming app's database.
 The dataset that is associated with the consumed entity is maintained in the publishing app.

-Access to the data is through the published REST OData service, with reading, querying, and updating or inserting of the data by the consuming app.
+Access to the data is through the published REST service, with reading, querying, and updating or inserting of the data by the consuming app.

 ## 3 Operations Affected by Using External Entities